msuchane/near-facsimile/README.md

     [“reasonable facsimile,” _Merriam-Webster.com Dictionary_](https://www.merriam-webster.com/dictionary/reasonable%20facsimile)

-## Usage
+## Installation

-1. On Fedora, RHEL, or CentOS, install this program from the Copr repository:
+* On Fedora, RHEL, or CentOS, install this program from the Copr repository:

     1. Enable the repository: